-Prior to this pandemic, it might have been common to pop into a store or restaurant, motivated by the current mood or the special of the day.
-Knowing that there would be something there that tasted good and fit the budget, a plan may not have been top of mind.
-As the world changed, many people flocked to stores.
+Prior to this pandemic, it was fairly common to pop into a store or restaurant, motivated by the current mood or the special of the day.
+A plan may not have been top of mind, because people knew there would be something that tasted good and fit the budget, and pretty much everything would be in stock.
+As the world changed, people flocked to stores.
 Some with intent, some fueled by panic.

-And that’s where the difference between hoarding and planning begin.
+And that’s where the difference between hoarding and planning begins.

-Buying things without knowing what you are going to do with them is hoarding.
+In my way of looking at this from a food and meal perspective, buying things without knowing what you are going to do with them is hoarding.

 Buying things knowing you will use them is planning.